hamptonpieryc/website/content/docs/club-rules.md

 **12.4** The GMC may decide to elect a Disciplinary Committee to investigate the complaint, or consider the complaint at a regular GMC meeting.
-Expulsion from the Club requires a unanimous decision by the eligible GMC members; other sanctions shall be carried by a simple majority of the eligible GMC.
+Expulsion from the Club requires a unanimous decision by the eligible GMC members; other sanctions shall be carried by a simple majority of the eligible GMC members.
 Any GMC member with a potential conflict of interest is ineligible to vote.

 **12.5** The power of expulsion is in addition to expulsion for non-payment of subscriptions.